damosull/voting-portal/README.md

 Before starting the development of test cases, make sure:

 - You have nodejs installed (latest version of Node 16).
 Can be downloaded from here - https://nodejs.org/en/
-- Once installed, open/reopen your cli tool, eg: powershell / git bash, and run the command `npm install -g yarn`
+- Once installed, open/reopen your cli tool, eg: powershell / git bash / cmd, and run the command `npm install -g yarn`
+- Clone the repository in your machine.
+One way to do that is by navigating to the directory where you want the repository on your cli tool, and then running the command `git clone https://glasslewis@dev.azure.com/glasslewis/Development/_git/votingportal-automation-tests`
-- Then, navigate to the project root directory, and run the command `npm install`
+- Then, navigate to the project root directory by running `cd votingportal-automation-tests`, and run the command `npm install`
 - Make a copy of the `cypress.env.example.json` file and rename it as `cypress.env.json`
 - In the `cypress.env.json` file, fill the correct DB credentials so that the relevant tests can connect to the test DB instances.
 Reach out to an existing Test Automation engineer to get the password.
+- Now run `git checkout -b <your_branch_name>` to create your own working branch.

 <br/>

 # Build and Test

 To run cypress, just execute the following command:

+**NOTE:** If you want to run the tests on Ultra(UAT), just add this to the end of the command `--env testEnv=ultra`

 - `npx cypress open` or `yarn open` - Opens the Cypress Test Runner in interactive mode.
 - `npx cypress run` or `yarn test` - Runs Cypress tests to completion.
 By default will run all tests headlessly in the Electron browser